EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Yes, it’s possible.
 Bid for an upgrade through EVA Air’s upgrade program or ask at the airport.
 Availability, prices and policies all depend on your route and how full the flight is.

-A few days before both our international flights, we got emails inviting us to bid for Business Class.
-Tempting – until we saw we’d need to offer at least $1,000 each more again just to nudge our bid out of the red “unlikely” zone.
+A few days before all our international flights, we got emails inviting us to bid for Business Class.
+Tempting – until we saw we’d need to offer at least another $1,000 each again, just to nudge our bid out of the red “unlikely” zone.

 So, is it worth upgrading to Premium Economy on EVA Air?
-For us, absolutely!
+We think so!

 It felt a little like flying Business Class back in the day before lie-flat seats – with spacious seats, a more intimate cabin, attentive service and mostly tasty meals.

-The extra room made a real difference on our overnight flights to and from Vietnam.
+The extra room made a real difference on our overnight flights to and from Vietnam and Thailand.
 We arrived far less jet-lagged than after our usual Economy jaunts.

 See more of our airline reviews